About predictive models

 • Provide better insights about the root causes of customer churn to help you determine what will compel them to stay with right-timed messaging and relevant products

-• Support a churn prevention campaign that contains a series of escalating win-back offers
+• Support a churn prevention campaign that has a series of escalating win-back offers

 • Optimize suppression and spend